-Normally appraisers will be recruited from the membership of the FPH and this role is open to all members regardless of their professional background.
+Normally appraisers will be recruited from the membership of the Faculty of Public Health and this role is open to all members regardless of their professional background.
 Candidates seeking appointment will be interviewed through a fair and open process.

 Public health is a multi-disciplinary specialty, and our appraisers reflect this diversity.
 FPH appraisers are expected to appraise specialists from all public health disciplines, regardless of their professional background, and vice versa.